DP-SGD with weight clipping: Our approach

 \paragraph{ClipWeights.} The $\textsc{ClipWeights}$ function is essential to the algorithm, ensuring Lipschitzness, which facilitates model sensitivity estimation.
 As opposed to standard Lipschitz-constrained networks \cite{yoshida_spectral_2017,miyato2018spectral} which increase or decrease the norms of parameters to make them equal to a pre-definied value, our approach normalizes weights only when their current norm exceeds a threshold.
 This results in adding less DP noise for smaller norms.
-Importantly, as $\theta$ is already made private in the previous iteration, its norm is private too.
+Importantly, as $\tilde{\theta}$ is already made private in the previous iteration, its norm is private too.
+Note that, when the norm used is the $2$-norm i.e., $\textsc{ClipWeights}$ is a spectral normalization, we perform also a Björck orthogonalization for for fast and near-orthogonal convolutions \cite{orthogonal_convolution}.

-\paragraph{Computation techniques.} For both \cref{alg:layer_sensitivity} and $\textsc{ClipWeights}$ it's crucial to compute the greatest singular matrix values efficiently.
-A renowned technique is the \textit{power method} \cite{MisesPraktischeVD}.
-If this isn't sufficiently fast, the \textit{power method} can be enhanced using AutoGrad \cite{scaman_lipschitz_2019}.
-Another idea is to use the Frobenius norm, which is faster to compute but may have drawbacks in terms of tightly bounding the norm.
-As computing spectral norms is relatively costly, we avoid to recompute them by storing them in $\thetanorm$ in \cref{alg:weight-dpsgd}.
+\paragraph{Computing norms} The $\ell_{2,1}$ and $\ell_{2,\infty}$ norms can be computed exactly in linear time relative to the number of elements.
+However, calculating the $\ell_{2,2}$ norm, which corresponds to the largest singular value of the matrix, is infeasible using standard singular value decomposition techniques.
+To address this efficiently, we use techniques based on power method \cite{gouk2020regularisation,scaman_lipschitz_2019} that leverage the backward computational graph of modern deep learning libraries like \cite[TensorFlow]{tensorflow2015-whitepaper} and \cite[PyTorch]{pytorch}.